Pixel 3A: I 'dumbed' down my phone and didn't last 24 hours

 Affording to disconnect

 In the past couple of years, several studies have focused on the insidious dangers of spending too much time on your phone.
 It can mess with your sleep, cause you to unknowingly overeat and even accelerate blindness.
-In addition, the hours spent scrolling through social media apps can negatively impact your mental health.
+Hours spent scrolling through social media apps can negatively impact your mental health.

-In response, phone makers started to include software that gives you information on how much time you spend on your device and limit usage time on certain apps.
+In response, phone-makers started to include software that gives you information on how much time you spend on your device and limit usage time on certain apps.
 Apple has Screen Time, Google has Digital Wellbeing and OnePlus has Zen Mode.
-Third-party apps and launchers like Siempo, Space and Flipd also help with digital detoxing.
+Third-party apps and launchers such as Siempo, Space and Flipd also help with digital detoxing.

 The idea of sealing away your phone isn't unique to Envelope either.
 Yondr, for example, was founded in 2014 and works with schools and concert venues to secure phones away in pouches.
-"Anti" smartphones with stripped-down features like Punkt, Light and Palm existed for years and cost about $350.
+"Anti" smartphones with stripped-down features such as Punkt, Light and Palm existed for years and cost about $350.

 When Punkt launched its minimalistic MP01 phone three years ago, its tagline was "Offline as the new luxury," and CEO and founder Petter Neby listed typical Punkt customers as "architects, lawyers, bankers and Silicon Valley people," in a 2017 interview with CNET.